 |$100,001 - 150,000||$25|

 |$150,001 - 200,000||$33|

 * This may be any amount up to $15,000,

 Where do I enter this in my account?

-To enter the use tax on your New York return, follow the steps below:
+To enter the use tax on your New York return, please go to:

 - State Section

 For additional information, please refer to the instructions for New York Form IT-201.